Ara225/design-experiments/README.md

 This repo is a home for my experiments with design.
-I'm trying to get a better understanding of how to make websites look good, so, I'm challenging myself to make at least one purely UI thing every week.

 The code itself is licensed under the Unlicense but images and other assets may be under other licensees.
 Sources noted in footers.